spacebeam/research/web/spacebeam.org/content/updates/howto-install.md

 ## Step 8 - Coding & Building

 Lets create a small Terran bot with a single timing attack.
-Check out the examples!

 ### Run your bot
 ```